The Foundry · Case Study

 Most free website audit tools (HubSpot Website Grader, Neil Patel’s SEO Analyzer, Woorank, Seobility) run a rule-based checklist over on-page SEO, Core Web Vitals, mobile-friendliness, and a handful of technical signals.
 The output is a number out of 100 and a list of things to fix.
 That’s useful if you want to improve your title tags, but it has nothing to say about your actual business.

-Capability Typical Free Audit Tool BespokeWorks Analyzer
+Capability Typical Free Audit Tool BespokeWorks Analyser

 Signup wall Usually required to see report No wall.
 Free, instant, no account